makerdao/community/governance/votes/Executive Vote - March 11, 2022.md

 ---
-title: Template - [Executive Vote] Immunefi Bug Bounty Payouts, Curve stETH-ETH Onboarding, Rate Limited Flapper - March 11, 2022
+title: Template - [Executive Vote] Curve stETH-ETH Onboarding, Rate Limited Flapper, Immunefi Bug Bounty Payouts - March 11, 2022
-summary: Immunefi Bug Bounty payouts, onboard Curve stETH-ETH LP tokens as the CRVV1ETHSTETH-A vault type, add rate limiter to the flapper contract and reactive flap auctions.
+summary: Onboard Curve stETH-ETH LP tokens as the CRVV1ETHSTETH-A vault type, add rate limiter to the flapper contract, Immunefi Bug Bounty payouts.
 date: 2022-03-11T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Proposal] Immunefi Bug Bounty Payouts, Curve stETH-ETH Onboarding, Rate Limited Flapper - March 11, 2022
+# [Executive Proposal] Curve stETH-ETH Onboarding, Rate Limited Flapper, Immunefi Bug Bounty Payouts - March 11, 2022

 The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.